 Better Bite Function

-Dental implants also improve the function of your mouth.
 With an implant, you can chew and speak normally, enjoy a wide variety of foods, and communicate clearly.
-Unlike dentures that can slip and cause discomfort, dental implants stay securely in place.
+Dentures can slip and cause discomfort but implants stay securely in place.

 Better Jawbone Health